Sample-Efficient Human Evaluation of Large Language Models via Maximum Discrepancy Competition: Competing LLMs

-During model inference, for proprietary models GPT-4-Turbo, GPT-3.5-Turbo, and Gemini-Pro, we called the official API with inference parameters set to temperature = 0.7, top-$p$ = 1.0, and max-length = 2048, while leaving other parameters at default values.
-For the remaining five open-source models, we deployed them locally on 2 NVIDIA GeForce RTX 4090 GPUs, utilizing the vLLM \cite{kwon2023efficient} framework for acceleration.
-Similarly, inference parameters were set to temperature = 0.7, top-$p$ = 1.0, and max-length = 2048 (except for Qwen-14B-Chat, where max-length was set to 1024).
-Additionally, our evaluation results were all based on \textbf{zero-shot} approaches.
+\paragraph{Implementation} We conduct all experiments in a zero-shot setting.
+Proprietary models (GPT-4-Turbo, GPT-3.5-Turbo, and Gemini-Pro) are accessed via their official APIs with the temperature set to $0.7$, top-$p$ to 1.0, and a maximum sequence length of $2,048$, leaving all other parameters at their defaults.
+The five open-source models are deployed locally on two NVIDIA GeForce RTX 4090 GPUs and accelerated using the vLLM method \cite{kwon2023efficient}, with the same inference settings, except that Qwen-14B-Chat is limited to a maximum length of $1,024$ tokens.